BlueBrain/HighFive/README.md

 HighFive with disable support for Boost types as well as unit tests (though most examples will build).

-### Contributors

-See the list of contributors on [GitHub](https://github.com/BlueBrain/HighFive/graphs/contributors)

-Originally created by Adrien Devresse adrien.devresse@epfl.ch - Blue Brain Project

-Maintained by the Computing/HPC team, Blue Brain Project - EPFL
+# Funding & Acknowledgment

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.

+Copyright © 2015-2021 Blue Brain Project/EPFL

 ### License